wma1729/algorithms/graphs/README.md

 - All vertices, other than the starting vertex *v*, are assigned weight of infinity.
 - The starting vertex *v* is assigned the weight of 0.
 - The other vertices are traversed in the **toplogical sort** order and the cummulative path to each vertex is calculated.
-- If the computed path is shorter that what has already been seen, the weight assigned to the vertex is updated.
+- If the computed path is shorter than what has already been seen, the weight assigned to the vertex is updated.
 ```C++
 /*
  * Perform topological sorting.